jimmywengzj/SERE-Projet/report.md

 Using the URL `http://challenge01.root-me.org/web-client/ch15/ttt.js`, we found out that it is indeed encoded into a character string:
 ![](img/04.PNG)

-After a lot of research and trial and error, we stumbled upon a encoding method called JScript.Encode : https://en.wikipedia.org/wiki/JScript.Encode
+After extensive research and numerous trials, we stumbled upon an encoding method called JScript.Encode : https://en.wikipedia.org/wiki/JScript.Encode
 which is reverse engineered :
 http://virtualconspiracy.com/content/articles/breaking-screnc